-SHOCK ABSORBER
+SHOCK ABSORBERS

-It is not necessary to replace shock absorbers in pairs if only one (1) shock absorber requires replacement.
+It is not necessary to replace shock absorbers in pairs if one (1) shock absorber requires replacement.

 Hendrickson uses a long service life, premium shock absorber on all AIRTEK suspensions.
 When the shock absorber replacement is necessary, Hendrickson recommends that the shock absorbers be replaced with identical Hendrickson Genuine parts for servicing.
-Failure to do so will affect the suspension performance, durability, and will void any applicable warranty.
-See vehicle manufacturer's applicable publications for other shock absorber inspection requirements.
+Failure to do so will affect the suspension performance, durability, and will void the warranty.

 Inspection of the shock absorber can be performed by doing a heat test, and a visual inspection.
-Replace as necessary, refer to the Component Replacement Section of this publication.
+For instructions on shock absorber replacement see the Component Replacement Section of this publication.
+It is not necessary to replace shock absorbers in pairs if one (1) shock absorber requires replacement.